Gonzalo-Acero/My-Portfolio/README.md

-## 👀 Descripción
+## 👀 Description

-Este es mi portfolio creado con HTML, CSS y Javascript.
+This is my portfolio created with HTML, CSS & Javascript.

-## 🎵 Autor
+## 🎵 Author
 **Gonzalo Acero**

 * [Portfolio](https://gonzalo-acero.github.io/My-Portfolio/)
 * [Linkedin](https://www.linkedin.com/in/gonzalo-acero/)
 * [Curriculum Vitae](https://drive.google.com/drive/folders/1rHtWw15WYYspyloCf5iwnRtFgiGNMneX?usp=drive_link)

-## Instalacion
+## Instalation

-Este proyecto no necesita instalacion, solamente con hacer click en .html basta.
+This project doesn't need instalation, you only have to click the .htlm file.

-## Contacto
+## Contact Me

-Si deseas contactarme podés escribirme a gonzaa.acero@gmail.com.
+If you want to talk, you can reach me on gonzaa.acero@gmail.com or you can send me a DM on Linkedin.